The

 We have a duty to call it out!"

 Compulsion isn’t conscience.
 Compassion is cheaper.
 Silence is free.
 Not every thought deserves an audience (and I can assure you, most thoughts don’t).
-Let’s all STFU and mind our business about strangers' bodies, shall we?
+Let’s all mind our business about strangers' bodies, shall we?

 “But we have to say something!"